-A: Yes but note that Irish Partners are also not eligible for HRB funding for:
+A: Applicants for HRB funding must focus on Human Health and are also not eligible for HRB funding for:

-- Proposals seeking to evaluate a pilot or feasibility study. - Proposals seeking to evaluate a definitive intervention. - Proposals involving basic biomedical research. - Research intended to create human embryos solely for the purposes of research or for the purposes of stem cell procurement, including by means of somatic cell nuclear transfer.
+- Proposals seeking to evaluate a pilot or feasibility study. - Please note that there is an error in the accompanying HRB guidance footnote 4 on p.
+6 should not include the sentence "This call is open to all types of stand-alone feasibility studies conducted in preparation for a future definitive trial of an intervention".
+No feasibility studies are allowed. - Proposals seeking to evaluate a definitive intervention. - Proposals involving basic biomedical research. - Research intended to create human embryos solely for the purposes of research or for the purposes of stem cell procurement, including by means of somatic cell nuclear transfer.